101companies/101courses/Lambdas_at_UvA/assignments/day4/README.md

 ## Tough assignment

+## Tough assignment option 1

 See the module BX.hs.

-This assignment deals bidirectional transformation.
+This assignment deals with bidirectional transformation.

+## Tough assignment option 2

+See the module Parser.hs.

+This assignment deals with parsing.